Security-Onion-Solutions/securityonion-docs/jq.rst

    jq '.' /nsm/bro/logs/current/conn.log

-This command will parse ``/nsm/bro/logs/current/conn.log`` and then output every field of every line.
+This command will parse all of the records in ``/nsm/bro/logs/current/conn.log``.
+For each of the records, it will then output every field and its value.

 More Information
 ----------------